-- a) providing pupils and staff with a safe and secure environment including images on CCTV - all cameras around the School carry appropriate warning signs as to their operation.
+- a) providing pupils and staff with a safe and secure environment including images on CCTV all cameras around the School carry appropriate warning signs as to their operation.
 They are used for the purpose of detecting crime, ensuring personal security and the welfare of staff and pupils and the protection of the working environment.
-Images are kept no longer than 14 days to meet these objectives, however, in certain circumstances such as an on-going investigation into criminal activity certain relevant images may be kept for longer but no longer than necessary to complete any such investigation. - b) providing an education, training and pastoral care. - c) providing activities for pupils and parents this includes school trips and activity clubs. - d) providing academic, examination and career references for pupils and staff. - e) protecting and promoting the interests and objectives of the School this includes fundraising. - f) safeguarding and promoting the welfare of pupils. - g) monitoring pupils' and staff's email communications, internet and telephone use to ensure pupils and staff are following the School's IT Acceptable Use policy. - h) promoting the School to prospective pupils and their parents. - i) communicating with former pupils. - j) for personnel, administrative and management purposes.
-For example to pay staff and to monitor their performance. - k) fulfilling the School's contractual and other legal obligations. - 4.2 Staff should seek advice from the Data Protection Officer before using personal data for a purpose which is different from that for which it was originally acquired.
-If information has been obtained in confidence for one purpose, it shall not be used for any other purpose without the Data Protection Officer's permission. - 4.3 The School shall not hold unnecessary personal data, but shall hold sufficient information for the purpose for which it is required.
+Images are kept no longer than 14 days to meet these objectives, however, in certain circumstances such as an on-going investigation into criminal activity certain relevant images may be kept for longer but no longer than necessary to complete any such investigation.
+The school does not have CCTV - b) providing an education, training and pastoral care. - c) providing activities for pupils and parents this includes school trips and activity clubs. - d) providing academic, examination and career references for pupils and staff. - e) protecting and promoting the interests and objectives of the School this includes fundraising. - f) safeguarding and promoting the welfare of pupils. - g) monitoring pupils' and staff's email communications, internet and telephone use to ensure pupils and staff are following the School's IT Acceptable Use policy. - h) promoting the School to prospective pupils and their parents. - i) communicating with former pupils. - j) for personnel, administrative and management purposes.
+For example to pay staff and to monitor their performance. - k) fulfilling the School's contractual and other legal obligations.

+4.2 Staff should seek advice from the Data Protection Officer before using personal data for a purpose which is different from that for which it was originally acquired.
+If information has been obtained in confidence for one purpose, it shall not be used for any other purpose without the Data Protection Officer's permission.

+4.3 The School shall not hold unnecessary personal data, but shall hold sufficient information for the purpose for which it is required.
 The School shall record that information accurately and shall take reasonable steps to keep it up-to-date.
 This includes an individual's contact and medical details.

-- 4.4 The School shall not transfer personal data outside the European Economic Area (EEA) without the data subject's permission unless it is satisfied that the data subject's rights under the Act will be adequately protected and the transfer has been approved by the Data Protection Officer.
-This applies even if the transfer is to a pupil's parents or quardians living outside the EEA. - 4.5 When the School acquires personal information that will be kept as personal data, the School shall be fair to the data subject and fair to whoever provides the information (if that is someone else) in that their data will be handled and safeguarded in compliance with the Act. - 4.6 The School shall only keep personal data for as long as is reasonably necessary and in accordance with the retention and disposal guidelines set out in the School's Document Retention Policy.
-Staff should not delete records containing personal data without authorisation. - 4.7 The School will keep personal data secure and adopt technical and organisational measures to prevent unauthorised or unlawful processing of personal data.
+4.4 The School shall not transfer personal data outside the European Economic Area (EEA) without the data subject's permission unless it is satisfied that the data subject's rights under the Act will be adequately protected and the transfer has been approved by the Data Protection Officer.
+This applies even if the transfer is to a pupil's parents or guardians living outside the EEA.
+Due to the changes, the school shall not transfer personal data without the EEA without checking the updated guidance, it will follow this guidance that is accurate at the time of the transfer.

+4.5 When the School acquires personal information that will be kept as personal data, the School shall be fair to the data subject and fair to whoever provides the information (if that is someone else) in that their data will be handled and safeguarded in compliance with the Act.

+4.6 The School shall only keep personal data for as long as is reasonably necessary and in accordance with the retention and disposal guidelines set out in the School's Document Retention Policy.
+Staff should not delete records containing personal data without authorisation.

+4.7 The School will keep personal data secure and adopt technical and organisational measures to prevent unauthorised or unlawful processing of personal data.